-If you take a quick scroll through your social media feed, you’ll probably see spectacular aerial images of landscapes and architecture.
+If you take a quick scroll through your social media feed, you’ll probably see spectacular aerial images of landscapes and architecture taken by a drone.
 While these images are amazing to see, did you know that each of these photos can be used to gather useful data and information?

 Although they were first developed for military use, unmanned aerial vehicles (UAVs), more commonly known as drones, have evolved to be used in commercial and consumer markets.
 The invention of small, affordable aircrafts and the implementation of civilian regulations by the Federal Aviation Administration (FAA) has opened the floodgates for industries like law enforcement, real estate, construction, agriculture, and even invasive plant management.

 Drone Technology in Aquatic Plant Management

 Florida’s abundance of freshwater aquatic habitats coupled with a semi-tropical climate supports a wide range of nuisance and invasive aquatic plants such as hydrilla (Hydrilla verticillata), water hyacinth (Eichhornia crassipes), and water lettuce (Pistia stratoites).